thejohnkelly/Project-1_ELK-Stack/README.md

 ### Access Policies

-The machines on the internal network are not exposed to the public Internet, and can only be accessed by Jump Box (10.1.0.4).

 Only the Jump Box machine (10.1.0.4) can accept connections from the Internet.
+The machines on the internal network are not exposed to the public Internet, and can only be accessed by the Jump Box machine.

-Access to this machine is only allowed from the following IP address:
+Access to the Jump Box machine is only allowed from the following IP address:
 - Admin IP

 A summary of the access policies in place can be found in the table below.